Mirantis/virtlet/docs/cloud-init-data-generation.md

 As for the user-data, `kind` is one of `configmap`, `secret`, `name` is the name of resource and `key` is the key name in that resource containing SSH keys in the same format in `VirtletSSHKeys`.
 The `key` part is optional.
 When using `kind/name` annotation (without `key`), `virtlet` will look for the `authorized_keys` key.
 As with the `user-data` `VirtletSSHKeys` keys are going to be appended to those from
-`VirtletSSHKeySource` unless it is set to overwrite them by `VirtletCloudInitUserData: "true"`.
+`VirtletSSHKeySource` unless it is set to overwrite them by `VirtletCloudInitUserDataOverwrite: "true"`.

 ## <a name="workarounds"></a>Workarounds for volume mounting